kmalakoff/mixin/README.md

 Provides ways some basic reference counting and to get a callback when your instance is released.

 ## Subscriptions
-Provides a way to publish subscriptions (addSubscription) and notify subscribers when they change.
+Provides a way to publish subscriptions (publishSubscription) and notify subscribers when they change.
 You can mixin: Observable, Subscriber or ObservableSubscriber.
       -> this give a more advanced example of what is possible.

 ## Timeouts